 5.1 A registrant, while registered, may use the following wording on their practice stationery or website:

-"Registered with the Institution of Taxation Technicians for the purposes of anti-money laundering legislation"
+"Registered with the Chartered Institute of Taxation for the purposes of anti-money laundering legislation"

 but registration under the Scheme shall not convey any other right or status.